bcgov/lear/jobs/sftp-nuans-report/README.md

 **Production Note:**
 In production, you must set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of your service account JSON key file for gcloud authentication to work.
+When connecting to Cloud SQL using IAM authentication, the username must be in the following format:

+   <gcp-iam-username>@<gcp-project-id>.iam

-**Note:** Locally, the Jupyter notebook uses the default gcloud authentication for database access.
+**Note:** Locally, the Jupyter notebook uses the default gcloud authentication, and set DATABASE_USERNAME to your email.
 Make sure your gcloud credentials are set up and active in your environment.
 # Jupyter Notebook Environment Variables

 To run the Jupyter notebook only, you must populate the following environment variables in your `.env` file: